LaSalle Street

-LaSalle Street is a major north-south street in Chicago named for Robert de La Salle, a 17th century French explorer of the Illinois Country.
+LaSalle Street is a major north-south street in Chicago named for René-Robert Cavelier, Sieur de La Salle, a 17th century French explorer of the Illinois Country.
 The portion that runs through the Chicago Loop is considered to be Chicago's financial district.

+Route description

 South Side

 South of the Financial District, LaSalle Street gets cut off for a while by the Amtrak/Metra Rail yard from Taylor St to 1600 South.
 It runs parallel to the Rock Island District Metra line.
 South of 26th Street, it serves as a frontage road for the Dan Ryan Expressway until 47th street, where it merges with Wentworth Avenue.
 South of 47th, it starts and stops as a local street until it finally terminates at Sibley Boulevard in Dolton.